tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/产品动态_intl_en.md

 <tr><th width="20%">Update</th><th width="50%">Description</th> <th width="15%">Release Date</th> <th width="15%">Document</th></tr><tr>
 <td>Version 8.0</td>
 <td ><ul style="margin:0;">
-  <li>iOS: fixed the problem of apps occasionally freezing after multiple stickers are added.
+  <li/>iOS: fixed the problem of apps occasionally freezing after multiple stickers are added.
-  <li>iOS: fixed the problem of apps quitting unexpectedly during bubble subtitle editing.
+  <li/>iOS: fixed the problem of apps quitting unexpectedly during bubble subtitle editing.
-  <li>Android: supported the uploading of thumbnails on Android 9.0 and above.
+  <li/>Android: supported the uploading of thumbnails on Android 9.0 and above.
-  <li>Android: fixed the problem of out-of-sync videos in triple split screens after users switch apps to the background and then back to the foreground.
+  <li/>Android: fixed the problem of out-of-sync videos in triple split screens after users switch apps to the background and then back to the foreground.
-  <li>Android: fixed the UGCKit problem of occasional black screens when users preview compressed videos.
+  <li/>Android: fixed the UGCKit problem of occasional black screens when users preview compressed videos.
-  <li>Android: fixed the problem of failure to set volume with UGCKit in video editing.
+  <li/>Android: fixed the problem of failure to set volume with UGCKit in video editing.
-  <li>Android: fixed the UGCKit problem of the Undo button occasionally not showing on the actions UI.
+  <li/>Android: fixed the UGCKit problem of the Undo button occasionally not showing on the actions UI.
 </td>
  <td>2020-11-13</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1069/37914">SDK download</a></td>